BalapriyaPalanivel/Lok_Sabha_Election_Data_Scraping/README.md

 3. **Generate Insights**

-    The insights have been provided in the `insights_report.txt` file.
+    The insights have been provided in the `Data_scraping_Report.txt` file.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.
-For major changes, please open an issue to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----

-Feel free to customize the content based on your project's specifics.
-If you need further adjustments or additional sections, let me know!